Legend of RPS Price Down 0.3% This Week (LRPS)

-Legend of RPS (LRPS) traded down 0.3% against the U.S. dollar during the one day period ending at 21:00 PM ET on October 5th.
-Legend of RPS has a total market cap of $170.76 million and $20,609.00 worth of Legend of RPS was traded on exchanges in the last day.
-During the last week, Legend of RPS has traded down 0.3% against the U.S. dollar.
-One Legend of RPS token can now be purchased for approximately $0.17 or 0.00000853 BTC on cryptocurrency exchanges.
+Legend of RPS (LRPS) traded 0.3% lower against the US dollar during the 1 day period ending at 10:00 AM Eastern on October 8th.
+Legend of RPS has a total market cap of $170.63 million and $20,609.00 worth of Legend of RPS was traded on exchanges in the last day.
+One Legend of RPS token can now be purchased for $0.17 or 0.00000876 BTC on major exchanges.
+During the last seven days, Legend of RPS has traded 0.3% lower against the US dollar.

 Here’s how other cryptocurrencies have performed during the last day: